If you’re considering a Bull Terrier as a pet, you may be wondering,

 The condition can become challenging to manage, and sadly, most dogs with the condition are euthanized for the safety of the humans around them.

 it’s unlikely that your Bull Terrier has idiopathic aggression because it’s extremely rare.

 Chances are, if your dog is having angry outbursts, there is some apparent cause behind them, and they can be tamed with some form of therapy or treatment.

 If you have tried everything and are convinced that your dog is suffering from Rage Syndrome, a trip to the veterinary behaviorist may be in order.

 How To Train A Bull Terrier Not To Bite:

-Let me reiterate, that if your Bull Terrier is acting aggressively, it’s highly unlikely that they are suffering from Rage Syndrome.
+Let me reiterate that if your Bull Terrier is acting aggressively, it’s highly unlikely that they are suffering from Rage Syndrome.

-With that being said, you’ll want to control the behavior as soon as you notice the onset.
+You’ll want to control the behavior as soon as you notice the onset.